Xifax/youdenshi/README.md

-Should monitor clipboard for japanese characters and parse the contents into colorful representation with the option to lookup resulting sentence elements via mouse-over.
+Should monitor clipboard for japanese characters and parse the contents into colorful representation with the option to lookup some info for resulting sentence elements via mouse-over.

+Tentative workflow should look something like this:

+- copy large chunk of japanese text
+- parse sentence into structural elements highlighted by color
+- ignore common particles and punctuation
+- lookup unknown words
+- save some of those to db
+- export resulting items for further study (Anki or similar)

 #### Build Setup